jundalisay/superb/content/en/research/sarkar/farming/section-1/creeping-tubers.md

 - early potato (red or cream varieties) – Áshvina, Kárttika, Agraháyańa, and
 - late potato – Paoś, Mágha, Phálguna.

-To avoid pests, potato fields should be prepared with mustard oil cake or castor cake manure.
+To avoid pests, potato fields should be prepared with **mustard oil cake** or **castor cake manure**.

 Acidic (ták) manure is not good for potato, while hybrid animal manure is not as good as the dung of pure bred animals because hybrids are more prone to disease.
 Cow dung is the best manure.

-Like other tubers, potatoes should be harvested only after the stalk has completely dried up.
+Like other tubers, **potatoes should be harvested only after the stalk has completely dried up**.

 Potatoes which are harvested before the stalk has dried are called “satha” or 60 day potatoes.
 They shrink and lose weight.

-Seeds cannot be grown from 60 day potatoes, and the young plant perishes quickly.
+- Seeds cannot be grown from 60 day potatoes
+- The young plant perishes quickly

 ## Anthurium Group